Montenegrin Americans: Early period

 The Montenegrin Day in New York was held on October 11, 1918, when, throughout the United States, ceremonies were held in honor of the Allies.
 New York city held ceremonies only to the Kingdom of Montenegro as the smallest ally.

 Communities

-Nowadays, Montenegrin Americans mainly live in the central and eastern United States, much of which is concentrated in New York City (mainly Albanians from Ulcinj, Gusinje, Rozaje, Berane, etc) and Chicago, and to a lesser extent in Detroit, and recent arrivals from former Yugoslavia in the Los Angeles area.
+Nowadays, Montenegrin Americans mainly live in the central and eastern United States, including New York City, which is home to significant numbers of Albanians and Muslim Montenegrins, particularly from towns such as Ulcinj, Gusinje, Rozaje, and Berane.
+Other cities with notable Montenegrin populations include Chicago, Detroit, and the Los Angeles area, which is also home to other recent immigrants from the former Yugoslavia area.